 If you or any other interested party wishes to communicate directly with our lead director, other non-management directors or our Board as a whole, you or the other interested party may do so by writing to our Corporate Secretary.
-All communications will be delivered to the director or directors to whom they are addressed unless the Corporate Secretary determines that a communication is a business solicitation or advertisement, or requests general information about us.
+Communications will be delivered to the director or directors to whom they are addressed unless the Corporate Secretary determines that a communication is a business solicitation or advertisement, requests general information about us or is otherwise inappropriate.